 Atari Video Output:

-For a long time I wanted to try to change the Video Output and use a Composite Video instead.
-There are numerous Kits available online ranging from super simple to more complex ones, that even add Super Video connections.
+For a long time I wanted to try and change the Video Output and use a Composite Video instead.
+There are numerous Kits availables online ranging from super simple to more complex ones, that even add Super Video connections.

 There are many tutorials depending on what exact version you have, NTSC, PAL, 4 Switch, 6 Sitch… In my case I found the best one after searching online before buying in this link from CoolRetroProjects.